Are you wondering what the danger zone is for turkey?

 There are two different types of meat in a turkey.
 White from the breast meat and dark from the thigh or legs.

-The white meat has a lighter taste and is dense texture.
-The darker meat has a gamey taste as it is closer to the bones.
+The white meat has a lighter taste and a dense texture.
+The darker meat, which is closer to the bones, has a gamey taste.

 You are monitoring 2 internal temperatures before removing from the smoker.
 Insert at least 1 digital meat thermometer into these cuts.